-Where a company or country is determined to cause such significant harm, it can still be held within the Fund but will not count toward the "sustainable investments" within the Fund.
+Where a company is determined to cause such significant harm, it can still be held within the Fund but will not count toward the "sustainable investments" within the Fund.
 Please refer to section "No sustainable investment objective" for more information on the PAIs and metrics used to assess the DNSH as well as how the Fund considers international norms and standards.

-The Fund applies, in addition to the regulatory mandated exclusions with regards to controversial weapons (please also refer to Section 7.5 l.
-(5) of the prospectus of the Fund) and sovereign debt sanctions, additional exclusions based on the following factors, which may be periodically updated:
+The Fund applies, in addition to the regulatory mandated exclusions with regards to controversial weapons (please also refer to Section 7.5 I. (5) of the prospectus of the Fund) and sovereign debt sanctions, additional exclusions based on the following factors, which may be periodically updated:

-- Level of involvement in Coal extraction and production; - Level of involvement in conventional and unconventional Oil and Gas such as Arctic oil and gas exploration, oil sands extraction and Shale energy extraction; - Level of involvement in Tobacco production and tobacco-related products; - · Level of involvement with recreational cannabis; - Companies involved in the manufacture or sales of military or civil firearms. - Countries with fails at fundamental rights and principles at work conventions - Countries with are not member of international treatments like the Paris Agreement, the UN Convention on Biological Diversity and the Nuclear Non-Proliferation Treaty - · Countries with elevated levels of military expenditure - Countries with weak scores in anti Money Laundering efforts, anti-corruption campaigns or weak freedom scores.
+- Level of involvement in Coal extraction and production; - Level of involvement in conventional and unconventional Oil and Gas such as Arctic oil and gas exploration, oil sands extraction and Shale energy extraction; - Level of involvement in Tobacco production and tobacco-related products; - Level of involvement with recreational cannabis; - Companies involved in the manufacture or sales of military or civil firearms.

-In addition, companies will be excluded if they are assessed as being in violation of any of the UN Global Compact's principles or significant controversies in community involvement, human rights, labour rights, pollution, or biodiversity.
-Countries will be excluded if they are assessed as being in violation of Fundamental Rights and Principles at work conventions, international Human Rights treaties, including Death penalty, not a party to the Paris Agreement, the UN Convention on Biological Diversity and the Nuclear Non-Proliferation Treaty & Nuclear or show a high level of corruption.
-Furthermore, the nuclear power share, actions with regards to the mitigation and adaption of climate change & reduction of air emissions as well as military expenditure are criteria applied to sovereign bonds.
-All analyses are based on third-party data and the investment team's proprietary analysis and research.
+In addition, companies will be excluded if they are assessed as being in violation of any of the UN Global Compact's principles or significant controversies in community involvement, human rights, labour rights, pollution, biodiversity or water, based on third- party data and the investment team's proprietary analysis and research.
 Exclusions apply on a continuous basis during the life of the Fund.